 The path to success in the music industry is actually fairly formulaic.
 All breakthrough acts in the music business are the result of blind luck (and a little talent).
 A band (brand?) captures the interest of a small group of fans who tell their friends, and suddenly they’ve got a hit.

 That’s pretty hard to do.
 It’s harder still to consistently attract new fans.
 It’s harder to get bigger and bigger, it requires new music, different music and increased exposure.

 Rather than accepting this path, a few smart acts have zigged when the industry zags.
 Take Pearl Jam for example.
 Instead of insisting that they could continually churn out hits again and again and again, they rallied their core audience and built a very different system.

 If you’re a Pearl Jam fan you know that the band released 72 live albums between 2001-2002, all available on their website.
 They are not trying to win more fans, they are already selling to the converted.
 Conversion costs you money.
 Selling to the converted makes you money.
 They know that selling to their core audience is cheap, whereas gaining a new fan is not.
 Every single one of their 72 live albums turned a profit.
 Furthermore, they delighted their core audience, who in turn spread the word and indoctrinated more fans for them.

 THAT is what a great brand and great brand strategy will do for you.
-It will allow you to attract the right customers and delight them again, and again and again.
+It will allow you not only to win new customers but to attract the right customers and delight them again, and again and again.
 More importantly, it’s how you carve out a profitable niche as a small business owner.